ecmwf/ecflow/docs/ug/glossary.rst

          ecflow_client --load=<check_point_file> print check_only

    child command
       Child command's(or task requests) are called from within the :term:`ecf script` files.
-The table also includes the default action(from version 4.0.4) if the child command is part of a zombie. 'block' means the job will be held by ecflow_client command.
+The table also includes the default action(from version 4.0.4) if the child command is part of a zombie. 'block' means the job will be held by the :term:`ecflow_client` command.
 Until time out, or manual/automatic intervention.

       .. list-table::
          :header-rows: 1